Aug 1, 2017 11:55:58 AM by Anju Garg

 ORA-00001: unique constraint (SALES_APP_USER.CUST_PK) violated

 Besides issuing DML statements on common application objects, each application PDB can create its own local tables as well.
-Let us create and populate a table local_tbl in the application PDB north_app_pdb.
+Let us create and populate a table local_tblin the application PDB north_app_pdb.

 NORTH_APP_PDB>create table local_tbl(id number);